 1. Ohrid, Macedonia

-Ohrid is the home of the Ohrid Lake, the oldest lake in Europe.
+This Macedonian city is the home of the Ohrid Lake, the oldest lake in Europe.
 The lake is 2 million years old and it has a unique ecosystem, providing a home to more than 200 different species.
-Needless to say, the lake is on UNESCO’s heritage list, but the lake and its stunning beaches aren’t everything Ohrid has to offer.
+Needless to say, the lake and the entire city are on UNESCO’s heritage list, but the lake and its stunning beaches aren’t everything Ohrid has to offer.
 Ohrid is a city full of history and is also known as the Jerusalem of the Balkan.
 At one point in time, Ohrid had 365 fully functional churches, one for every day of the year.
 This changed after the Ottoman occupation, but most of those churches are still preserved even today.

 2. Piran, Slovenia